 New licences within an ALS are usually given a Common End Date (CED), which allows them to be reviewed at the same time.
-The next CED for this ALS is 31 March 2030, apart from the Wensum catchment where the CED is 31 March 2024.
+The next CED for this ALS is 31st March 2018 and the subsequent one is 31st March 2030.